-This document describes the procedure for installing SMRT Link v8.0 on a customer system.
-This document is for use by Customer IT or SMRT Link Administrators.
+This document describes the procedure for installing SMRT Link v9.0.
+This document is for Customer IT or SMRT Link Administrators.

 SMRT Link is the web-based end-to-end workflow manager for the Sequel[®]/Sequel II System.
 It includes software applications for designing and monitoring sequencing runs, and analyzing and managing sequence data.
 SMRT Link provides a web interface that can control multiple Sequel/Sequel II Systems.